Skip to main content

 Billy received a bachelor's degree in literature from Brown University and a master's degree in jazz music and dance from New York University’s Gallatin Division.
 His thesis was titled “Hunting the Rhythmic Snark: The Search for Swing in Jazz Performance.”
 When living in New York City, he performed in dancer-choreographer Don Redlich’s company; directed the dance program of Hunter College; performed as an actor-dancer-singer in both off-off-Broadway shows and the Broadway production of Singin’ in the Rain; and studied Meisner-based acting with Tim Philips and natural-voice singing with Joan Kobin.

-After becoming injured from years of dance training that emphasized pushing the body beyond its natural limits, he studied an approach to movement called ideokinesis as taught by André Bernard.
-Ideokinesis uses gravity-directed, skeletal relaxation to heal the body and, in a seeming paradox, power it.
-It is based on the ideas of posture and motion presented by Mabel Ellsworth Todd in The Thinking Body.
-Todd both analyzes and affirms what our cousins the animals are experts at: letting the body do what it wants to do rather than what we, at our most over-reaching and over-controlling, think it should do.
-Todd’s point of view inspired his development of the ecological-creative principle, Standing Down Straight® (SDS), a.k.a.
-“The Anatomy of Letting Go.”
+After becoming injured from years of dance training that emphasized pushing the body beyond its natural limits, he studied a rehabilitative approach to human movement called “ideokinesis.”
+It emphasizes working within the body's evolutionarily designed natural range of motion by using gravity-directed relaxation to heal the body and, in a seeming paradox, power it.
+It is based on the ideas of posture and motion innovated by Mabel Ellsworth Todd.
+In The Thinking Body, Todd both analyzes and affirms what our cousins the animals are experts at: letting the body do what it wants to do rather than what we, at our most over-reaching and over-controlling, think it should do.
+Todd’s point of view inspired his development of the holistic-pedagogical principle, Standing Down Straight®.

 He also works for the environment.
-As an Openlands TreeKeeper, he helps maintain park trees around Evanston, Illinois and works with a group of volunteers to ensure the eco-health and preservation of the town’s Clark Street Beach Bird Sanctuary.
+As an OpenlandsTreeKeeper, he works with a group of volunteers to ensure the eco-health and preservation of the Clark Street Beach Bird Sanctuary and other green sites in Evanston, Illinois.

 Education